Andr4zC3p1C/Java_GPGPU/README.md

 # Java_GPGPU

-A test project for GPGPU programming in Java.
+A project I created to play around with GPGPU in Java a bit